Betty by Gary Delainey and Gerry Rasmussen for July 18, 2015

 10. Gothic hand

-erin.adamic Premium Member about 9 years ago
+erin.adamic Premium Member over 9 years ago

 At least it’s not a ridiculous compound word, as in, a word created by inexplicably and foolishly combining two perfectly self-sufficient words in unholy matrimony.
 OK, sometimes it makes sense, but then someone comes up with something like ‘meggings’ to denote leggings for men.
 Is it really so difficult to say ‘leggings for men?’
 If we start to fuse together every two words that happen to fall alongside each other in our language, it’s not long before we’ll have a brand new language.
 Or should I say ‘nanguage?’